bloominstituteoftechnology/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    - Nested routes.
+This greatly limits the number of routes we have to add to our applciation and allows us to create them in a more dynamic way, where a paramter in our route will change the data rendered on screen.

 2. How would you explain form validation to someone who has never programmed before?

 3. In 1-2 sentences, define end to end testing.

+    - This makes sure our entire application is functional, end to end.
+This makes sure the correct data we need for our application to be functional is able to be passed between our components.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.